STIs Information Center

 - Since many STIs do not have any obvious symptoms, the only sure way to know if someone has an infection is by having a medical exam or a lab test.

 - It is important to know that someone can get infected with an STI and not realize it for period of time.
-That is a risky time since an infected person can unknowingly pass the STI on to a partner.
+This is a risky time since an infected person can unknowingly pass the STI on to a partner.

 - Getting tested is key to stopping the spread of infection.